 Outside Scholarship Opportunities

-The Student Financial Aid & Enrollment Services Center also displays outside scholarship applications on a rack in the hall way near the front of the entrance to the Enrollment Services Counter.
+The Office of Student Financial Aid & Enrollment Services also displays outside scholarship applications near the front entrance to the Student Financial Aid & Enrollment Services counter.